-• "Conditions for Evolution by Natural Selection" (2007).
+• “Conditions for Evolution by Natural Selection” (2007).
 Evolution by natural selection is often said to occur whenever three ingredients are present: variation, heredity, and fitness differences.
-But things are not so simple.
+Things are not so simple.

 • “Darwinian Individuals” (2013) is about living things and evolving things.

-• "The Replicator in Retrospect" (2000).
-The replicator concept is useful for some purposes, but the role of replicators has been overstated.
+• “The Replicator in Retrospect.”
+The replicator concept is useful, but the role of replicators has been overstated.
 In particular, replicators are not essential to evolution by natural selection.

 • “Three Kinds of Adaptationism” (2001).
 Some versions of adaptationism about evolution are empirical claims about the biological world, but others are not.
 Much of the heat generated by the debate is due to a more philosophical version of the view.